serviceprototypinglab/cndbbench/README.md

       - inserts.json: It has the SQL insert statement.
       (without the data.
 For get the data we will use the correct file JSON for each table.)

+You have different options for the dataset:
+    - Your own data.
+You must create the json files and configurate the selects test to adapt to the new data.
+    - Use the generic data.
+Using GenerateData.py you can generate data and decide about its size.
+    - Kendox data.
+It is a private data set that this benchmark supports.

 ## Results

 The results are in the volume results.
-There are two ways to show the results:
-   1. In JSON format.
 We will save all the measures in JSON files.
-   2. With graphics.
-      Using the results saved in JSON files we create graphics comparing the same test in different database.

 ## Logic

 In the Benchmark folder we have all the code.
 It is the logic of the benchmark container.
 The files inside the folder are:

-- config.json is the file where you can find the name of the tables or collections, and all the configuration that you need for connect to tha database (host, port, user, password, dbname, ...)
+- config.json is the file where you can find the name of the tables or collections, and also all the configuration that you need for connect to tha database (host, port, user, password, dbname, ...)
+    You must change the configuration for a good connexion with the database that you are using.
 - Databases.py:
     In the DocumentDb.py we have the methods for the usual functions that a document database do.
     In Mongo.py and Couch.py are implemented this methods.
-    We have the same for the SQL databases with Sqldb.py and Crate.py, Postgres.py, Mysqldb.py.
+    We have the same for the SQL databases with SqlDb.py and Crate.py, Postgres.py, Mysqldb.py.
 - InsertTest.py:
     In this code we measure the time for insert the data in each database.
     And we write the results in a JSON file.